7 Essential Cat Training Tricks Your Kitty Can Really Learn

 Most cats will happily jump in a box or explore a bag.
 Having a direction for this behavior is useful when the time comes to pull out the cat carrier.
 In fact, pull out the cat carrier long before you ever need it, hiding treats and even feeding your cat or kitten portions of her meal in it.
 When your cat jumps into the carrier or a box, click and reward the behavior.
 When your cat prompts you, add the cue "in the box."
 Gradually add carrying her about in her box/carrier, rewarding her after each ride.

-Lessons often require intense focus, so keep them short and upbeat.
-End each one with a bout of predatory fun using a feather flyer or a stuffed toy, letting your cat carry it away in victory.
+Lessons often require intense focus, so keep them short and upbeat—less than five minutes works well.
+End each one with a bout of fun using a feather flyer or a stuffed toy, letting your cat carry it away in victory.

 Cat Training Don’ts